jayzes/projector/README.md

 # Projector

 A simple command-line app to keep your projects directory up to date with all of your Github projects.
-I got tired of having to re-clone new projects all the time, and figured there had to be an easier way...so here it is.
+I got tired of having to re-clone new projects all the time, and figured there had to be an easier way.
+Turns out there wasn't, so I built one.

 ## Dependencies

 Requires the [Thor](https://github.com/wycats/thor) and JSON gems.
-See the gemspec for more info.
+You'll also need a Github account and API key.

 ## Installation and Usage